 OLED (Organic Light Emitting Diodes) is a flat light emitting technology, made by placing a series of organic thin films (usually carbon based) between two conductors - and these films light up when electrical current is applied.
 OLEDs are used to make display and lighting panels.
-OLED displays are thinner, more efficient than LCD displays, and they offer a far better image quality.
+OLED displays an offer excellent image quality, are thinner, more efficient than LCD displays, and they can be flexible.

 One of the major problems with those organic materials is that they are very sensitive to oxygen and moisture.
 This means that OLEDs need to be protected - as even a single water or oxygen molecule can harm the OLEDs.

 With regular (rigid) OLED panels, one can use a glass sheet.
 Glass is a great barrier, and it is widely used in the display industry and so easy to handle.

 For flexible panel, rigid glass is not a a good option, and in such panels producers use different techniques, collectively referred to as Thin Film Encapsulation, or TFE.
 TFE is a multi-layer film, made from alternating organic and inorganic layers.